 All absences will be considered unexcused unless resolved with the instructor within five school days of returning to the class.

 Legitimate proof (as determined by the instructor) will be required in order for the instructor to consider an absence from class or a final exam as an excused absence.

 Tardiness to class will be considered an unexcused absence unless resolved with the instructor at the end of the class period.

 In the case of an excused absence, the student should notify the instructor and supply documentation as soon as possible so that make-up work can be arranged.
 The instructor may discuss with the student the use of alternative assessment methods (including reweighing) as a means of providing an opportunity to make-up for missed graded work.
-In cases of an excused absence on the day of a test, the instructor reserves the right to reweigh the final exam in lieu of a make-up.

 No make-ups or reweighing will be given for unexcused absences on days of tests, quizzes, or exams.
 A grade of zero will be assigned for the above missed test, quiz, or exam.